© Copyright 2004-2022 Federation of Mountain Clubs of BC

 You have a right to access your personal information.
 However, in certain exceptional situations, the FMCBC may not be able to provide access to certain personal information that it holds about you.
 If access cannot be provided, the FMCBC will notify you, in writing, of the reasons for refusal.

 A request to access personal information must be made in writing to the Executive Director and provide sufficient detail to identify the personal information being sought.
 Upon request, we will also you how we use your personal information and to whom it has been disclosed (if applicable).

 We will make the requested information available within 30 business days, or provide written notice of an extension where additional time is required to fulfill the request.

 Personal Information of Minors

 Questions and Complaints

-The Executive Director is responsible for ensuring the FMCBC’s compliance with this policy and the Personal Information Protection Act.
+The FMCBC Board of Directors is responsible for ensuring the FMCBC’s compliance with this policy and the Personal Information Protection Act.

-Members, volunteers, employees and contractors should direct any complaints, concerns or questions regarding the FMCBC’s compliance in writing to the Executive Director.
-If the Executive Director is unable to resolve the concern, the concerned individual(s) may also write to the Information and Privacy Commissioner of British Columbia.
+Members, volunteers, employees and contractors should direct any complaints, concerns or questions regarding the FMCBC’s compliance in writing to the FMCBC.
+If the Board of Directors is unable to resolve the concern, the concerned individual(s) may also write to the Information and Privacy Commissioner of British Columbia.

 Federation of Mountain Clubs of BC